bakhe8/Master/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Main Features
-Beto Theme comes packed with a rich set of features and components, all configurable via the `twilight.json` manifest to provide a highly customizable storefront experience.
+The NeedsBoxes Theme comes packed with a rich set of features and components, all configurable via the `twilight.json` manifest to provide a highly customizable storefront experience.

 ### Core Components & Pages
 - **Full E-commerce Flow**: Includes all essential pages: Product, Category, Cart, Checkout, and a full Customer Account dashboard.